-Under the sea, there are different colorful alga and seaweed, both make it a great spot for snorkeling.
+Under the sea, there are different colorful algae and seaweed, both making it a great spot for snorkeling.

 The beach is shallow and usually calm, two characteristics that make Balos good for families with kids.
 If you’re traveling with very small children, though, you might want to consider a day trip by boat in order to avoid hiking the rocky path.